apache/shardingsphere-on-cloud/README.md

 With the help of ShardingSphere-Operator you can create a ShardingSphere-Proxy cluster including the ZooKeeper cluster in minutes.

 For installation of SharingSphere-Operator, you will need a Kubernetes cluster.
-No matter it is a managed Kubernetes service like AWS EKS or self-hosted Kubernetes, or just a mini-kube, you can easily install ShardingSphere-Operator with respective [ShardingSphere Operator Helm Charts](https://github.com/SphereEx/shardingsphere-on-cloud/tree/main/charts/shardingsphere-cluster), and apply the manifests in [ShardingSphere Cluster Helm Charts](https://github.com/SphereEx/shardingsphere-on-cloud/tree/main/charts/shardingsphere-cluster) describing the expected Apache ShardingSphere deployment. **Kubernetes 1.18+ is recommended**.
+No matter it is a managed Kubernetes service like AWS EKS or self-hosted Kubernetes, or just a mini-kube, you can easily install ShardingSphere-Operator with respective [ShardingSphere Operator Helm Charts](https://github.com/SphereEx/shardingsphere-on-cloud/tree/main/charts/shardingsphere-operator), and apply the manifests in [ShardingSphere Operator Cluster Helm Charts](https://github.com/SphereEx/shardingsphere-on-cloud/tree/main/charts/shardingsphere-operator-cluster) describing the expected Apache ShardingSphere deployment. **Kubernetes 1.18+ is recommended**.

 ### Internal Architecture